01-edu/public/subjects/atoibaseprog.en.md

 - If the base or the `string` number is not valid it returns `0`.

-- If the number of arguments is bigger or lower that two it should print a newline `\n`.
+- If the number of arguments is bigger or lower that two it should print a newline ("`\n`").

 Validity rules for a base :